 10. Can CBD oil cause heart palpitations?

 CBD is not known to cause any cardiovascular conditions, making it different from THC, which appears to make cardiac arrhythmia worse in some patients.
 If you want to use THC but are concerned about heart palpitations, CBD might be a viable alternative.

 11. Why does CBD oil make me feel weird?

 While it doesn’t make you high, CBD has a strong relaxing effect that might feel “weird” to some users.
 Give CBD a proper chance, but if you continue to feel weird when you use this non-intoxicating cannabinoid, stop using CBD, and get a doctor’s opinion.

 12. Is CBD oil safer than ibuprofen?

-Generally considered to be safe, synthetic NSAID drugs like ibuprofen are known to cause stomach ulcers and digestive bleeding in some people who use these common over-the-counter medications.
+Generally considered safe, synthetic NSAID drugs like ibuprofen can cause stomach ulcers and digestive bleeding in some people who use these common over-the-counter medications.
 CBD is not known to cause any digestive or bleeding conditions, partially explaining why so many people who used to rely on OTC painkillers are switching to all-natural CBD.

 13. What happens when you stop using CBD?

 When you stop using CBD, you shouldn’t feel any withdrawals or significant negative symptoms.
 CBD is not believed to be chemically addictive, so it’s unlikely you’ll find yourself enduring cravings if you stop using CBD.
 The only negative consequence will be the disappearance of any benefits you get while using CBD.